learn-co-students/python-lists-lab-data-science-intro-000/README.md

 ### Introduction

-Ok, so now that we have a sense of how to read from a list and alter a list in Python, let's put this knowledge to use.
+Ok, so now that we have a sense of how to read from and alter a list in Python, let's put this knowledge to use.

 ### Objectives